reTHINK-project/specs/deployment/readme.md

 ### Runtime backend (Vertx)

-It is used to support the Sharing Cities Application as a backend Server, where for example is used to save information of user points and ranking.
-It uses mongo.
+It is used to support the executions of Hyperties in a Java runtime Backend by using the Vertx.io framework.
+It currently uses mongodb data base.
 Can be used and deployed with a [docker image](https://hub.docker.com/r/rethinkaltice/dev-java-hyperty).

 You need to have DNS and the sub-domain configured: `vertx-runtime`

 ### BackUP Service (CouchDB)

-It is used to support backup Browser's Runtime data stored.
+It is used to backup data stored in the browser.

 Can be installed using this [tutorial](https://www.rosehosting.com/blog/how-to-install-apache-couchdb-on-centos-7/).

 You need to have DNS and the sub-domain configured: `backup`

 ## Installation process